 Architect Sinan Agha was the chief architect and engineer to the Ottoman rulers; Sultan Suleiman I, Sultan Selim II, and Sultan Murad III.
 During his life, he constructed and supervised more than 300 great projects including magnificent mosques, caravanserais, mausoleums, palaces, and schools.
 He worked with a vast team of assisting designers and master builders.
-Sinan was born in 1490 in a small town Agirnas in Ottoman Empire which is present-day Kayseri in Turkey.
+Sinan was born in 1490 in the small town of Agirnas in the Ottoman Empire which is present-day Kayseri in Turkey.

-While being on military activities, he built various fortifications and army infrastructure projects that included bridges, roads, and aqueducts.
+While on military activities, he built various fortifications and army infrastructure projects that included bridges, roads, and aqueducts.
 When he was fifty years old, he was assigned as royal chief architect to design and build many magnificent mosques and other buildings.

 Mimar Sinan designed some of the most influential mosques in the world such as Selimiye Mosque in Edirne and Suleiman Mosque in Istanbul.
 He trained Sedefker Mehmed Agha who designed the famous mosque by the name of Sultan Ahmed Mosque or Blue Mosque in Istanbul.
 Other magnificent projects he designed include Atik Valide Mosque, Uskudar; Sinan Pasha Mosque, Besiktas; Husrev Pasha Mosque, Aleppo, Syria; Haseki Sultan Mosque Complex, Istanbul, Turkey; Muradie Mosque, Vlore, Albania; Khusruwiyah Mosque, Aleppo, Syria; Rustem Pasha Mosque, Fatih, Istanbul, and others.